What is Estrogen Dominance in Perimenopause?

 Estrogen is responsible for many bodily functions, including the development of female reproductive organs, bone growth, and menstrual cycle regulation.
 In women, estrogen is primarily produced in the ovaries.
 Estrogen is also used in oral contraception to prevent pregnancy and manage severe menstrual symptoms.

-Although it’s normal for estrogen levels to swing back and forth between high and low levels, consistently high estrogen levels may be a sign of an increased risk of developing cardiovascular conditions and dementia in some women.
+While it’s normal for estrogen levels to swing back and forth between high and low levels, consistently high estrogen levels may be a sign of an increased risk of developing cardiovascular conditions and dementia in some women.

-What Causes High Estrogen Levels in Women?
+What Else Causes High Estrogen Levels in Women?

 There’s not always a clear-cut answer as to what’s causing estrogen levels to spike.
 A combination of sudden health changes, diagnosed health conditions, and going through phases of menopause can all affect estrogen levels.